azcraze/side-project-sales/README.md

 ## What

 The [Side Project Sales Checklist](https://www.sideprojectchecklist.com/sales-checklist) is a comprehensive, chronologically ordered list of sales tactics that you can try with your next side project.
-The list is free and open source.
+The list is free and open source, so feel free to [suggest your own additions anytime](https://github.com/karllhughes/side-project-sales/issues).

 ## Why?

 A lot of developers have great side projects, but they hate the idea of _sales_.
 While there are definitely slimy sales people and slimy sales tactics, I don't think they have to be.
+This list gives you honest, simple tasks you can complete each week to find your first customers and build a successful side project.

 ## Quickstart